How to Clear and Prevent Metal stains in a Swimming Pool

 If TA is balanced but you still need to raise the pH, use Borate to raise your pH without raising the TA level further, but don't let pH go higher than 7.2 to keep metal stains in control.

 Bring up Free Chlorine Level: After getting your pH and TA properly balanced, you can raise your FC level.
-I prefer you use liquid chlorine that will not raise your pH, Calcium, and Cyanuric acid levels caused by powder and tablet chlorine.
+I prefer you use liquid chlorine that will not increase your pH, Calcium, and Cyanuric acid levels caused by powder and tablet chlorine.

 You need to add chlorine slowly while watching for traces of metal stains.
 First, raise your FC to 2 ppm.
 If you see no stains in 15 minutes, raise your free chlorine to the recommended level for your Cyanuric acid level in the water.
 Here is more on how to shock your swimming pool, whether saltwater or non-saltwater.